mohamedkhanafer/Spark/README.md

 Findind data about an ecommerce is not an easy task.
 Luckily, the UCI Machine Learning Repository has made publicly available a dataset containing actual transactions from 2010 and 2011 for an Online Retail business based in the United Kingdom.
 The main products sold by the company are unique all-occasion giftware.
 Also, many customers of this e-commerce are wholesalers.
 This dataset can be found here: https://archive.ics.uci.edu/ml/datasets/Online+Retail+II.

-I here share the PySpark code and a report summarizing the main take aways of the analysis.
+I here share the PySpark code and a report summarizing the main take aways of the analysis, which can be found in 1_Ecommerce_analysis_pyspark.